Azure Security

 2. Dynamic configuration refresh and sentinel-key cache invalidation

 The headline feature: change a value in the portal or pipeline and have running apps pick it up without a restart.
-The naive approach — polling every individual key — is wasteful and races.
+The naive approach — polling every individual key — is wasteful and races (a half-applied batch can be read mid-write).
 The correct pattern is a sentinel key: a single watched key whose value you bump last after writing a batch of changes.
 The SDK polls only the sentinel; when its ETag changes, it reloads the whole registered key set atomically.

 # Update several real keys...